monkberry/monkberry.github.io/docs/components.md

 </ol>
 ```

-> Note what in this template we impoerted `./ToDo`, not `./ToDo.monk`.
+> Note that in this template we import `./ToDo`, not `./ToDo.monk`.

-Full example of this todo app with components with can find on [monkberry/todomvc](https://github.com/monkberry/todomvc).
+Full example of this todo app with all components can be found on [monkberry/todomvc](https://github.com/monkberry/todomvc).
 This example uses [redux](http://redux.js.org/index.html) for manipulating state.

 [Next →](directives.md)